KScott6/aRborist/README.md

 2) Host assessment pipeline

-   Automatically parses through massive amounts of public data to assign host percentage at different taxonomic levels.
+   Semi-automatically parses through massive amounts of public data to assign host percentage at different taxonomic levels.

 I create these pipelines primarily for myself, making them as needed for different projects.
 I am always adding new offshoots of the aRborist pipeline, so this set of pipelines may expand in the future.